Skip to main content

 themeProvenanceKitThemeCSS custom property overrides

 Components are marked "use client" internally.
-In Next.js, re-export from a client boundary so Server Components can import them:
+Re-export from a client boundary so Server Components can import them without errors:

 // components/ui/pk-ui.tsx